Stuti2305/Stuti2305/README.md

 <h1>About Me! 😎</h1>

-- 🏫:Currently a final year student pursuing CSE at Banasthali Vidyaspeeth Jaipur .
+- 🏫:Currently a final year student pursuing Master of Computer Applications at BV .

 <p align="center">